Document Type : Research Paper - Agronomy

 Materials and Methods

-In order to study the effects of different sowing dates on phonological traits, photosynthetic parameters, and grain and oil yields of dehiscent and indehiscent sesame cultivars, a field experiment was carried out in a split plot arrangement in randomized complete block design with four replications in 2021-2022.
+In order to study the effects of different sowing dates on phonological traits, photosynthetic parameters, and seed and oil yields of dehiscent and indehiscent sesame cultivars, a field experiment was carried out in a split plot arrangement in randomized complete block design with four replications in 2021-2022.
 The study site was located in Dezful, Iran.
 The main plots included three sowing dates, June 5, June 20, and July 20, and the sub-plots consisted three indehiscent (Chamran, Mohajer, Barkat) and one dehiscent (Schewin) sesame cultivars.
-5 th June sowing date was considered as early sowing date, and 5 th July sowing date was considered as early sowing date.
-The data regarding plant heigh, height of the first capsule, length of capsule bearing zone, days to the first capsule emergence, days to flowering, stomatal conductance, photosynthetic rate, transpiration rate, chlorophylle index, grain yield, biological yield, harvest index, oil content and oil yield was recorded.
+5 th June sowing date was considered as early sowing date, and 5 th July sowing date was considered as late sowing date.
+Data were collected on various parameters, including plant heigh, height of the first capsule, length of the capsule-bearing zone, days to the first capsule emergence, days to flowering, stomatal conductance, photosynthetic rate, transpiration, chlorophylle index, seed yield, biological yield, harvest index, oil content and oil yield.

-Significant genotypic differences in phenological traits, photosynthetic parameters, and grain and oil yields were observed among cultivars and across treatments.
-Different sowing dates differently influenced photosynthetic properties, phenological traits, and grain and oil yields of sesame cultivars.
-Sowing dates differently led to significant changes in plant heigh, height of the first capsule, length of capsule bearing zone, days to the first capsule emergence, days to flowering, stomatal conductance, photosynthetic rate, transpiration rate, chlorophylle index, grain yield, biological yield, harvest index, oil content and oil yield.
-In both years.
-In 2021, 5 th June early sowing date caused a significant decrease in grain yield of Chamran, Schewin, Mohajer and Barkat cultivars by 1, 25, 11 and 6%, respectively, compared to 20 th June sowing date, while 5 th July late sowing date caused a significant reduction in grain yield of Mohajer and Barkat by 21and 37%, respectively, but increased grain yield of Chamran and Schewin by 12 and 28%, respectively.
-There was genetic variation in grain and oil yield across cultivars in response to sowing dates.
-Barkat and Mohajer cultivars with the higher grain yield showed greater grain yield stability in response to early sowing date, when compared to Schwin cultivar.
+Significant genotypic differences were observed in phenological traits, photosynthetic parameters, and seed and oil yields across cultivars and sowing dates.
+Different sowing dates influenced photosynthetic properties, phenological traits, and yields of sesame cultivars in distinct ways.
+Changes in plant height, height of the first capsule, length of the capsule-bearing zone, days to the first capsule emergence, days to flowering, stomatal conductance, photosynthetic rate, transpiration rate, chlorophylle index, seed yield, biological yield, harvest index, oil content and oil yield were significant across both years.
+In 2021, the June 5 sowing date resulted in a significant decrease in the seed yield of Chamran, Schewin, Mohajer and, Barkat cultivars by 1%, 25%, 11 and 6%, respectively, compared to the June 20 sowing date.
+In contrast, the July 5 sowing date led to significant reductions in the seed yield of Mohajer and Barkat by 21% and 37%, respectively, but increased the seed yields of Chamran and Schewin by 12% and 28%, respectively.
+There was also genetic variation in seed and oil yield across cultivars in response to sowing dates.
+The Barkat and Mohajer cultivars, which had higher seed yields, showed greater yield stability across the early sowing date compared to the Schwin cultivar.

 Conclusion

-Overall, the results of this experiment showed that optimum sowing dates from 5 th June to 20 th June is recommended as the optimal sowing date to improve sesame production in humid tropical areas.
-Moreover, Barkat cultivar had the highest grain and oil yield; it is recommended along with Mohajer cultivar for both early and late sowing date conditions in Khuzestan region.
+Overall, the results of this experiment suggest that the optimal sowing window for improving sesame production in humid tropical regions is between June 5 and June 20.
+Moreover, the Barkat cultivar, which exhibited the highest seed and oil yields, is recommended for both early and late sowing conditions in the Khuzestan region, alongside the Mohajer cultivar.

 Keywords